General Information about Vehicle Tags & Registration

 Proof of insurance (binder, policy, or card) from a certified Florida agent or broker is required to purchase and renew a license plate in Florida.
 The vehicle owner must present to the Tax Collector documentation of Personal Injury Protection (PIP) in the amount of at least $10,000 combined bodily injury liability and property damage liability insurance in the amount of $10,000.
 Motorcycles, mobile homes and trailers are exempt from the insurance requirement.

 Renew Registration by Mail

-License plates can be renewed by mail, and returned to the owner and no mail fee is charged.
+License plates can be renewed by mail, and returned to the owner.

 Change of Address